-Turbulence is a common and anticipated part of any high altitude flight but it can also result in the injury of passengers if proper protocols are not adhered to or passengers are not in their seats when experiencing sudden shakes, shifts and jolts.
-In most cases, the failure of the passenger to use a seat belt or to return to his or her seat when warned is the cause of injury but negligence on part of airline workers can occasionally be to blame.
-It is when flight attendants, pilots or crew members fail to follow proper safety procedures or take the necessary actions to prevent injuries that the airline and its employees can be held responsible for costs associated with injuries that result from that negligence.Types of In Flight Accidents to Passengers Due to Air Turbulence During Flights
+Turbulence is a common and anticipated part of any high altitude flight, but it can also result in the injury of passengers if proper protocols are not adhered to, or passengers are not in their seats when experiencing sudden shakes, shifts, and jolts.
+In most cases, the failure of the passenger to use a seat belt or to return to his or her seat when warned causes the injury, but negligence on the part of airline workers can occasionally be to blame.
+It is when flight attendants, pilots or crew members fail to follow proper safety procedures or take the necessary actions to prevent injuries that the airline and its employees can be held responsible for costs associated with injuries that result from that negligence.

 - Trips and falls— When baggage is left in or near the aisle, it can be the cause of an accident.
-This is exacerbated if a passenger is moving in the aisle at the moment the airplane experiences turbulence.
+This problem is exacerbated if a passenger is moving in the aisle at the moment the airplane experiences turbulence.

-Because turbulence is considered an act of God, it can be extremely difficult to bring a lawsuit against airlines for injuries that occur during the commonplace bumps and jolts.
+Because turbulence is considered an act of God, it can be challenging to bring a lawsuit against airlines for injuries that occur during the commonplace bumps and jolts.
 When considering whether negligence was a factor, duty of care must be examined.
-Duty of care is defined as the standard actions that an employee would take when placed in any situation.
+A duty of care is defined as the standard actions that an employee would take when placed in any situation.
 For example, if a flight attendant fails to make sure that an overhead bin is secure and turbulence causes it to open, the flight attendant did not fulfill his or her duty of care.
-The airline can then be held responsible for any injuries caused when baggage falls from the overhead bin and harms a passenger.Injured During an In-Flight Accident?
-Contact Our Aviation Accident Attorneys Now.
+The airline can then be held responsible for any injuries caused when baggage falls from the overhead bin and harms a passenger.